julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 If the text corresponds to audio in both examples, the episode is good.
 If not, it can be because of a double episode.
 In the last case, you need to check the transcript of the episode.

 #### Usage
-1. Make sure that you have created a DB before lauching annotation Create a data base before first usage only.
+1. Make sure that you have created a database before lauching annotation.
+Create a data base before first usage only.
 Recommended name for your database : data_alignment
 ```bash